How to Ace a Zoom Interview

 - What are the organization’s biggest challenges?

-- How does the group help the physician build up a patient base?
+- How does the group help physicians build up a patient base?

 - What are the hours and the call schedule?

-After the interview, follow up with the interviewer.
+After the interview, follow up with the interviewer by email.
 Send a personal email to each person who attended the interview as well.